-The Corporation's financial instruments recognized in the statement of financial position consist of cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities.
+The Corporation's financial instruments recognized in the statement of financial position consist of cash, trade and other receivables, deposits, trade and other payables and debenture.
 The fair value of these financial instruments approximates their carrying amounts due to their short terms to maturity.